 In a sea of small hatchbacks, the Mazda3 is a standout in design.

 There’s been a freshen up of the interior too, with an updated dash.
-It feels a lot higher than the previous model, making the car feel more cocoon like, or if you have a bit of claustrophobia, more tomb like.
+It feels a lot higher than the previous model, making the car feel more cocoon-like, or if you have a bit of claustrophobia, more tomb-like.

 Still, it’s a nice new design, with almost a split level approach, and a welcome integration of the centre display.
 Not quite integrated, but much better than before.
 The screen itself is bigger too (now 8.8”), and Mazda’s MZD infotainment system has been upgraded, along with a lot better definition.

-But it’s the quality of the interior materials that stands out.
+But it’s the quality of the interior materials that stand out.
 Not only is the interior tightly put together, the materials used don’t look like they should be in a small Japanese hatchback.
 This interior puts some euro cars to shame.
 There’s black leatherette on the doors, dash and centre console, and then a piano black on the top of the centre console.

-It’s the touch points in a car that counts – what you feel under your fingers when you are sitting at the lights.
+It’s the touchpoints in a car that counts – what you feel under your fingers when you are sitting at the lights.
 That’s where this car feels like it’s a lot more expensive car than it is.
 Well done, Mazda.
 Nailed it.

 Unfortunately, making the car feel even more like a tomb inside is the use of black headlining.
 Both previous models I tested had beige headlining, which was perfect for keeping the interior airy.